 Background Checks for Firearm Transfers

-New York law requires that a NICS background check be completed by a licensed firearms dealer before the sale, exchange, or disposal of any firearm, unless the transaction is between members of an immediate family.
-Upon completion of the background check by the licensed dealer, the dealer must finalize a document that confirms that such a check was performed.
+In addition to the license requirement, New York law requires that a NICS background check be initiated by a licensed firearms dealer before the sale, exchange, or disposal of any firearm (including handguns), unless the transaction is between members of an immediate family.
+If a background check initiated by a dealer takes more than 30 days to clear, the dealer can proceed with the firearm transfer.
+Upon transfer of the firearm, the dealer must finalize a document that confirms that such a check was performed.
 All dealers must maintain transaction records on their premises and the records must be open at all reasonable hours for inspection by law enforcement.
 A dealer may charge a fee of up to $10.00 per transaction.
 Such records will not be considered a public record under New York Public Officers Law.
-Finally, any violations of these laws are punishable as a misdemeanor.1
+Finally, any violations of these laws are punishable as a misdemeanor.
+1

 Background Checks for Ammunition Transfers

-As of January 15, 2014, New York law establishes a statewide license and record database which is to be created and maintained by the Division of State Police.
+New York law has a statewide license and record database which is to be created and maintained by the Division of State Police.
 Records of granted licenses must be periodically checked by the Division of Criminal Justice Services against criminal conviction, mental health, and all other records necessary to determine their continued accuracy and whether the person is still a valid license holder.
 The Division of Criminal Justice Services must also check pending firearm license applications using the statewide database to determine whether a license may be granted.
 All state agencies must cooperate in making their records available for such checks.3

 See Retention of Sales & Background Check Records in New York for related information.